-OneLegal Training & Recruitment (OLT) is a registered business name of One Legal Pty Ltd ACN 143 894 277.
-OLT is a Registered Training Organisation (RTO) which meets the requirements of the Standards for the National Vet Regulator (NVR) in relation to the regulation of RTOs by the Australian Skills Quality Authority (ASQA).
-As an RTO, OLT is able to offer courses to students which lead to a nationally recognised qualification.
-The three qualifications that we offer are the Certificate III in Business Administration (Legal), the Certificate IV in Legal Services and the Diploma of Legal Services.
+OneLegal Training & Recruitment (OLT&R) is a registered business name of One Legal Pty Ltd ACN 143 894 277.
+OLT&R is a Registered Training Organisation (RTO) which meets the requirements of the Standards for the National Vet Regulator (NVR) in relation to the regulation of RTOs by the Australian Skills Quality Authority (ASQA).
+As an RTO, OLT&R is able to offer courses to students which lead to a nationally recognised qualification.
+The three qualifications that we offer are BSB30320 Certificate III in Legal Services, BSB40620 Certificate IV in Legal Services and BSB50720 Diploma of Paralegal Services.

 Our guarantees to you

-OLT are committed to providing a pleasant, efficient and professional learning experience throughout your course.
+OLT&R is committed to providing a pleasant, efficient and professional learning experience throughout your course.
 We guarantee you our full support and assistance throughout the duration of your course, including telephone, email or face-to-face assistance.
-OLT aims to provide clear and accurate information and advice at all times and to provide all information in a timely and effective manner.
+OLT&R aims to provide clear and accurate information and advice at all times and to provide all information in a timely and effective manner.

 Prior to registration, we ensure that we give you all necessary information regarding enrolment procedures, vocational outcomes, fees, access and equity, guidance and support, complaints and appeals and Recognition of Prior Learning and Credit Transfer information; all to enable you to make an informed, unbiased and accurate decision as to whether the proposed course is right for you.